Apply for PTV authorisation: OD-C (charter), TPT and RPT

 Step 7: Application complete and authorisation granted

-Once payment has been processed, applicants will be emailed an authorisation payment receipt summary, outlining application, authorisation and insurance class adjustment (if applicable).
+Once payment has been processed, applicants will be emailed an authorisation payment receipt summary, outlining the application, authorisation and insurance class adjustment (if paid) fees paid.

-A copy of the PTV authorisation document will be emailed to the authorisation holder and the vehicle owner (if a third party), and will also be available at any time via DoTDirect.
+A copy of the PTV authorisation document will be emailed to the authorisation holder and an email sent to the vehicle owner (if a third party) advising that the vehicle has been authorised for hire or reward.
+The PTV authorisation document, will also be available to the PTV holder at any time via DoTDirect.

 The driver of a PTV is not required to carry a hard copy of the PTV authorisation document when operating the PTV.